 Cristin (Current Research Information SysTem in Norway) is a national register that is intended to provide a comprehensive overview of results from R&D/AD and research publications at Norwegian research institutions.

 - Universities and university colleges, institutes and health trusts register scientific publications in Cristin.
 Among other things, this forms the basis for the annual reporting to the Norwegian Ministry of Research and Education and the calculation of institutions’ publishing points (NVI), which in turn form the basis for the calculation of the results-based element of public allocations to institutions.
 Publishing points will be weighted only at a general organisational level and are not suitable for individual calculations.
 Researchers must be assessed based on their scientific publications and other results.

 Cristin is operated and developed by Unit - the Norwegian Directorate for ICT and Joint Services in Higher Education and Research.
-Cristin will be included in the Norwegian Science Archive (NSA), which is scheduled for implementation from 2022.
+Cristin will be included in the Norwegian Science Archive (NSA), which is scheduled for implementation for the summer 2024.

 - Correct referencing of affiliation in scientific publications: